 CSR is information disclosed by the company to third parties in company reports.
 This disclosure can give the company a good impression to the public and investors.
 However, it does not rule out the possibility that this will actually encourage management to carry out earnings management to create a good company image.
 Likewise, people tend to think that companies that disclose CSR will not carry out unethical actions such as earnings management.
 From a signaling theory perspective, companies disclose CSR programs as a signal to external parties that the company has implemented ethical and responsible business practices.
-Therefore, CSR is expected to be negatively related to earnings manipulation.
-Chouaibi and Zouari (2022) show that firms with higher CSR have less real earnings management.
-Nguyen (2024) and Gaio et al. (2022) also provide evidence that companies with higher corporate sustainability performance tend to engage in earnings management less.
-Thus, we predict higher CSR can result in lesser real earnings management.
+Therefore, CSR is expected to be negatively related to earnings management.
+Nguyen (2024) and Gaio et al. (2022) also provide evidence that companies with higher CSR can result in lesser real earnings management.